NCL Cancellation Policy: Can I Get a Refund for My Norwegian Cruise?

 Under the same program, the line now allows passengers to cancel two months out for a full refund to the original form of payment.
 (Under normal circumstances, it must be done at least four months out.)

 For sailings after October 2021, the line's cancellation and refund policies are based on sailing length and accommodation type, according to the following schedule.
-Of note is the fact that all sailings until March 31, 2021, are fully refundable if cancellations are made at least two months in advance of the sailing date.

 Exceptions and Fine Print

 Cruisers should note that in order to cancel under Peace of Mind, all passengers in the reservation had to accept the FCC.
 It was not possible for some to cancel and others to retain their bookings.
 It was also not possible for passengers to use the FCC to rebook the same voyage if the sailing proceeds as scheduled.